helgoboss/helgobox/doc/user-guide.md

       This auto-correction is usually helpful.
 If for some reason you want to disable auto-correction, this is your checkbox.
-    - **Send feedback only if track armed:** If MIDI control input is set to _&lt;FX input&gt;_, ReaLearn by default disables feedback if the track is not armed (unarming will naturally disable control, so disabling feedback is just consequent).
-However, if MIDI control input is set to a hardware device, the default is to _not_ disable feedback when unarmed (same reasoning).
+    - **Send feedback only if track armed:** If MIDI control input is set to _&lt;FX input&gt;_, ReaLearn by default only sends feedback if the track is armed (unarming will naturally disable control, so disabling feedback is just consequent).
+However, if MIDI control input is set to a hardware device, *auto-correct settings* will take care of unchecking this option in order to allow feedback even when unarmed (same reasoning).
 You can override this behavior with this checkbox.
 At the moment, it can only be unchecked if ReaLearn is on the normal FX chain.
 If it's on the input FX chain, unarming naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a track is unarmed (*this is subject to change in future!*).
 - **Server**
     - **Enabled:** This enables/disables the built-in server for allowing the ReaLearn companion app to connect to ReaLearn.